divijsingla/jetskii-blogs/src/blogs/05_basis.md

 When you’re nirvikalp, you’re peaceful.
 You can make peace with any situation no matter how difficult it is, as you know it is what it is and all other routes have already closed.
 So what’s the point of resisting?
 Even to feel good or bad, you need comparison among choices, and what is comparison for a person who is nirvikalp, for whom there is no concept of "choice".

 Effortlessness doesn’t mean there’s no physical work.
 It just means there’s no mental restlessness.
 The body and brain will still work hard, but the mind isn’t struggling anymore.
 Work stops when physical limits arrive, not mental ones.
-A Nishkam Karmi works intensely, not because they seek pleasure, but because pleasure has become irrelevant.
+A Nishkaam Karmi works intensely, not because they seek pleasure, but because pleasure has become irrelevant.
 They seek Truth.

 ## Illusion of No Choice